lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 message and the public key, whereas the second module only needs access to hash *mu* and the private key.

+Prior to standardisation, ML-DSA was known as Dilithium.
+ML-DSA and Dilithium are not compatible.

 ## Requirements Language

 {::boilerplate bcp14-tagged}